EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.cat.md

     Default is [-Inf 50].
     'OutRADecUnits' - Output units for the RA and Dec output
     arguments.
 Default is 'rad'.
+    'RemoveNeighboors' - A logical indicating if to remove
+    sources with close neighboors.
+Default is true.
+    'flagSrcWithNeighborsArgs' - A cell array of additional
+    arguments to pass to flagSrcWithNeighbors.
+    Default is {}.
     Output : - An AstroCatalog object with the astrometric catalog.
     - The input RA [units from 'OutRADecUnits'].
     - The input Dec [units from 'OutRADecUnits'].
     Author : Eran Ofek (Jun 2021)
     Example: Result = imProc.cat.getAstrometricCatalog(1,1);

+### imProc.cat.insertAzAlt

+Calculate and insert Az, Alt, AirMass, ParAng columns to AstroCatalog object

+    Calculate and insert Az, Alt, AirMass, ParAng columns to AstroCatalog object
+    Input  : - An AstroCatalog or AstroImage object.
+    * ...,key,val,...
+    'JD' - A vector of JDs (per image/catalog).
+If empty, will
+    attempt to get the JD from the image header.
+    Default is [].
+    'ObsCoo' - A two column matrix of obs. coordinates
+    [Lon Lat].
+If empty, will attempt to get
+    coordinates from header.
+    'ObsCooUnits' - Default is 'deg'.
+    'InsertAzAlt' - Insert Az and Alt.
+Default is true.
+    'InsertAM' - Insert AirMass.
+Default is true.
+    'InsertPA' - Insert Paralactic angle.
+Default is true.
+    'AirMassAlgo' - 'csc'|['hardie].
+    'ColPos' - Column position at which to adde the new
+    columns.
+Default is Inf.
+    'ColNameAzAlt' - Names of the new Az/Alt columns.
+    Default is {'Az','Alt'}.
+    'ColUnitsAzAlt' - Units for Az/Alt colums.
+    Default is 'deg'.
+    'ColNameAM' - Name of new AirMass column.
+Default is 'AM'.
+    'ColNamePA' - Name of the new paralactic angle column.
+    Default is 'ParAng'.
+    'ColUnitsPA' - Units of PA column.
+Default is 'deg'.
+    'juldayArgs' - Cell array of additional arguments to pass
+    to the julday function.
+    'getObsCooArgs' - Add. arguments to pass to getObsCoo.
+    'getLonLatArgs' - Add. arguments o pass yo getLonLat.
+    'TypeLST' - LST type. ['m'] - mean; 'a'-apparent.
+    'CreateNewObj' - [], true, false.
+    If true, create new deep copy
+    If false, return pointer to object
+    If [] and Nargout0 then do not create new copy.
+    Otherwise, create new copy.
+    Default is [].
+    Output : - An updated or new copy of the input catalog with the new
+    columns.
+    Author : Eran Ofek (Sep 2021)
+    Example: AC = AstroCatalog({rand(100,2)},'ColNames',{'RA','Dec'},'ColUnits',{'rad','rad'});
+    imProc.cat.insertAzAlt(AC, 'JD',2451545, 'ObsCoo',[35 32]);

 ### imProc.cat.unitTest